Thales Nederland: History

 Throughout the latter half of the twentieth century, the firm continued to expand, opening up multiple factories across the Netherlands.
 By the end of the Cold War, Signaal had expanded to the point where it had customers in 35 countries and in excess of 5,000 employees.
 However, the Cold War's demise had led to hefty cuts in many nation's defence budgets, which had in turn caused a downturn in customer demand for Signaal, compelling the company to reorganise itself and to reduce its level of staffing.

-During 1990, Philips decided that it no longer wanted to pursue defence as a core activity of its portfolio; thus Signaal was sold on to the French electronics and defence contractor Thomson-CSF.
+In 1990, Philips decided that it no longer wanted to pursue defence as a core activity of its portfolio; thus Signaal was sold on to the French electronics and defence contractor Thomson-CSF.
 Accordingly, Signaal was rebranded as Thomson-CSF Signaal.

 Following the acquisition, various new systems, largely focused upon defence equipment and combat management tools, were developed.
 It has continued to specialise in the production of integrated naval command and control, sensor, and communications systems, along with ground-based air defense systems, telecommunications equipment, and training services to customers across the world.
-Shortly following the renaming of Thomson-CSF to Thales during 2000, Thomson-CSF Signaal was renamed Thales Nederland.
+Shortly following the renaming of Thomson-CSF to Thales in 2000, Thomson-CSF Signaal was renamed Thales Nederland.
 Since then, the company has continued to expand and seek new opportunities for business.
-During May 2001, aerospace company EADS Germany and Thales Nederland established a joint venture, ET Marinesysteme, based in Wilhelmshaven, Germany, to develop and produce naval combat systems.
+In May 2001, aerospace company EADS Germany and Thales Nederland established a joint venture, ET Marinesysteme, based in Wilhelmshaven, Germany, to develop and produce naval combat systems.
 The company has been involved in various other projects with EADS, which has since been rebranded as the Airbus Group.

+In 2014, a statement of intent was signed between Thales Nederland and the Royal Netherlands Navy to intensify cooperation when it comes to maintenance.

+In February 2024, it was reported that Thales Nederland had tripled its radar production over the last few years.